Stephen Timms: Parliamentary career

-Chief Secretary to the Treasury
+In 1998, Timms was appointed Parliamentary Under-Secretary of State at the Department of Social Security, rising to Minister of State in that department in 1999.

+At the 2001 general election, Timms was re-elected as MP for East Ham with an increased vote share of 73.1% and an increased majority of 21,032.
+He was again re-elected at the 2005 general election, with a decreased vote share of 53.9% and a decreased majority of 13,155.

-In May 2006, Timms was promoted to the Cabinet as Chief Secretary to the Treasury, the chancellor's second-in-command with responsibility for department budget issues, a post in which he remained until 28 June 2007, when he was dropped from the cabinet by new prime minister Gordon Brown.
+In May 2006, Timms was promoted to the Cabinet as Chief Secretary to the Treasury, a post in which he remained until 28 June 2007, when he was removed from the cabinet by new prime minister Gordon Brown.
 It was later announced that he had been appointed Minister of State for Competitiveness at the newly created Department for Business, Enterprise and Regulatory Reform.